Published at: 2025-10-30

 picture coming soon:

-3. Creating an Inventory Check Sheet
+3. Create an Inventory Check Sheet

 picture coming soon: